 Types of memory card formats: Consumer devices

-MicroSD: In 2005, SanDisk and Motorola teamed up to introduce the original microSD product, then known as TransFlash, as a 128 GB removable card for mobile phones.
-In June 2016, SanDisk (now part of Western Digital Corp.) launched a suite of 256 GB microSD cards, including Ultra microSDHC and microSDXC UHS-I cards geared for Android-based devices.
+- MicroSD cards.
+In 2005, SanDisk and Motorola teamed up to introduce the original microSD product, then known as TransFlash, as a 128 GB and 11x15 millimeter removable card for mobile phones.
+In June 2016, SanDisk -- now part of Western Digital Corp. -- launched a suite of 256 GB microSD cards, including Ultra microSDHC and microSDXC Ultra High Speed-I cards geared for Android-based devices.
 The primary distinction between SD cards and their microSD cousins, besides size, is capacity.
 The maximum storage capacity for the microSD format is 1 TB, although the most recent SDHC ultra capacity cards can support up to 128 TB.
 MicroSD cards can also be used in a regular SD card slot with a microSD-to-SD adapter.

-CompactFlash drive technology: The forerunner to the SD card, the original CF cards were designed on the Parallel Advanced Technology Attachment standard and were no larger than a matchbook.
+- CompactFlash cards (CF cards).
+The forerunner to the SD card, the original CF cards were designed on the Parallel Advanced Technology Attachment standard and were no larger than a matchbook.
 CF cards included a microcontroller and were used as flash memory storage for high-resolution photography.
 CF and SD cards lack built-in USB computer device connectivity.
 They are larger than SD cards and are mostly utilized in professional cameras, such as high-end digital single-lens reflex cameras, and industrial applications.
 Due to their larger storage capacities and faster transfer speeds, they're ideal for high-volume photography and video recording.

 The earliest commercially designed SSDs were made with single-level cell (SLC) or multi-level cell (MLC) flash.
 SLC uses a high grade of flash media to provide performance and endurance, but it typically costs twice as much as MLC flash.

-SSDs are commonly available in form factors similar to traditional HDDs: 1.8-inch, 2.5-inch and 3.5-inch.
-SSDs can be inserted in slots in computer servers -- referred to as Server-side flash storage -- or used as part of an enterprise flash storage array system.
+SSDs are commonly available in form factors similar to traditional HDDs, such as 1.8-inch, 2.5-inch and 3.5-inch.
+SSDs can be inserted into slots in computer servers -- referred to as server-side flash storage -- or used as part of an enterprise flash storage array system.

 Flash memory cards in servers

-Aside from SSDs, other form factors for server-based flash storage include:
+Aside from SSDs, other form factors for server-based flash storage include the following:

-- Add-in card SSDs that fit in a PCIe serial connection.
+- Add-in card (AIC) SSDs.
+These fit in a PCIe serial connection.

-- Flash dual inline memory module (DIMM), otherwise known as memory channel solid-state storage, which exploits idle DIMM DRAM slots as low-latency, high-performance flash cache to buffer host server performance.
+- Flash dual inline memory modules (DIMMs).
+Otherwise known as memory channel solid-state storage, these exploit idle DIMM DRAM slots as low-latency, high-performance flash cache to buffer host server performance.

-- Nonvolatile DIMMs (NVDIMM) that combine DRAM with nonvolatile memory, usually NAND flash.
-There are three categories of NVDIMM cards.
+- Non-volatile DIMMs (NVDIMMs).
+These combine DRAM with non-volatile memory, usually NAND flash.
+There are three categories of NVDIMM cards:

-- NVDIMM-N devices that make only the DRAM visible to the system.
-The flash component is not addressable storage and serves only as a backup to DRAM.
+- NVDIMM-N devices make only the DRAM visible to the system.
+The flash component isn't addressable storage and serves only as a backup to DRAM.

 - NVDIMM-F, also known as memory channel flash, contains flash and no DRAM.
 NVDIMM-F capacities are similar to SSDs, with the earmark of lower latencies than standard flash storage.

 - NVDIMM-P combines the functionality of NVDIMM-F and NVDIMM-N on one module.
-The nonvolatile memory is allocated in two ways.
+This non-volatile memory is allocated in two ways.
 Part of it provides persistence to DRAM, while the remainder is available as block storage.

 Emerging flash memory card specifications

-The nonvolatile memory express (NVMe) protocol is a specification that permits an SSD to exploit the PCIe bus.
-NVMe operates at the host controller to define the command set and feature set needed to streamline the I/O stack.
-The aim is to enable PCIe-based SSDs to deliver low latency, higher throughput, and to consume less power when compared to SAS or SATA SSDs.
+The non-volatile memory express (NVMe) protocol is a specification that enables an SSD to exploit the PCIe bus.
+NVMe operates at the host controller to define the command set and feature set needed to streamline the input/output stack.
+The goal is to enable PCIe-based SSDs to deliver low latency and higher throughput and consume less power when compared to SAS or SATA SSDs.
 The newest specification of NVME, NVMe 2.0c, was released in October 2022.

-The nonprofit NVM Express Inc. is developing the NVMe over Fabrics industry specification to enable the NVMe storage interface to transfer data commands via Ethernet, FC, InfiniBand and other network fabrics.
+The nonprofit NVM Express Inc. developed the NVMe over Fabrics (NVMe-oF) industry specification to enable the NVMe storage interface to transfer data commands via Ethernet, FC, InfiniBand and other network fabrics.
 NVMe-oF is quickly becoming a popular storage networking protocol that offers high performance, low latency, scalability and support for existing network protocols, such as FC, TCP and remote direct memory access.